houtsind/RepData_PeerAssessment1/PA1_template.md

 1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

+Simple function to check weekend and assign all others to weekday.
+Created factor column.

 ```r
 pa1.data3.steps.date<- cbind(pa1.data2.steps.date,day="")